• Vancouver at night

 British Columbia drivers can become prohibited drivers if, as part of a sentence to a Criminal Code or Motor Vehicle Act offence, a judge imposes a period of prohibition.
 Likewise, a driver can become prohibited if they blow a “warn” or a “fail” as the result of an Immediate Roadside Prohibition investigation.
 Furthermore, a driver can be prohibited by the Superintendent of Motor Vehicles when they accumulate a bad driving record, including offences that carry demerit points, and they are served with a Notice of Intent to Prohibit.

 Driving while prohibited is a serious matter under both the Criminal Code and the Motor Vehicle Act.
 Under either statute, a first time offender faces a mandatory 12-month driving prohibition and a substantial fine of $500 – $2,000.
-A prison sentence of up to six months is a possibility for a first time offender; a mandatory minimum prison sentence of at least 14 days is required for a second offence and a mandatory minimum sentence of 30 days in jail is required for each subsequent offence.
+When prosecuted by indictment, the maximum sentence may be 10 years jail.
+If prosecuted summarily, the maximum sentence may be two years less a day.
 In order to obtain a guilty verdict for driving while prohibited, the Crown must prove (a) that the driver was, in fact, prohibited by the courts or the Superintendent of Motor Vehicles and that (b) the driver had knowledge that they were prohibited.

 The Investigation